EnriqueRivera/check-status-handler-dotnet/README.md

 # Check Website Status .NET

-Check Website status is a library for .NET that permits you check essential aspects in your website, such as:
+Check Website status is a library for .NET that permits you to check essential aspects in your website, such as:

-* **Database connection** - Execute queries and check the status of connections that you have defined on your web.config file.
+* **Database connection** - Executes queries and checks the status of connections that you have defined on your web.config file.
-* **Page status** - Monitor the state of pages on your website.
+* **Page status** - Monitors the state of pages on your website.
-* **Write permissions on a specific Path** - Define paths and check if you are able to write on them.
+* **Write permissions on a specific Path** - Defines paths and check if you are able to write on them.

 You can use this library as a complement of a monitoring service like Monitis.